^^ With any successful launch, you should know EXACTLY where you’re going to end up, long before the first email ever gets sent out (unlike this guy)

 On the next page, we’re going to look at exactly how to set all that up – to give you an email marketing “machine” that’s constantly bringing in new readers and sending them the right messages at the right time.
 This is where we get to scale up our efforts massively.
 Click below to continue:

-Or, leave a comment below and tell me – what launch “story” can you use to weave through your campaign?
+Good – leave a comment below, and then tell me – what launch “story” can you use to weave through your campaign?
 I’d love to hear about it below: